danchoi/jsontsv/README.md

 # jsontsv

-A simple tool to transform JSON into tab-separated line-oriented output amenable to Unix text processing.
+A simple tool to transform JSON into tab-separated line-oriented output amenable to downstream Unix text processing.

 ## Synopsis